bgamari/ghc-wiki-import/continuous-integration.md

 Probably easiest to just trigger those builds from GitHub (as all commits are mirrored there anyway).

-- Need to get builds on every individual commit (e.g., to do easy bisection) — see [\#14505](https://gitlab.staging.haskell.org/ghc/ghc/issues/14505).
+- Need to get builds on every individual commit (e.g., to do easy bisection) — see [\#14505](https://gitlab.staging.haskell.org/ghc/ghc/issues/14505). **Alternative:** Use GitHub PRs instead of pushing to master directly.

 ### Daily builds on Linux/i386, macOS/x86\_64 & Windows/x86\_64